Fortinetics Book a call →

 What it requires.
 A formal SCRM plan covering scope, roles, processes for identification, assessment, treatment, and monitoring of supply chain risks.
 The plan is a living document.

 Cost. $10K–$25K to author.
-The hard part is not writing the plan — it is reconciling the plan with how procurement, vendor management, and engineering actually work.
+Writing the plan is the easy half.
+Reconciling it with how procurement, vendor management, and engineering actually work is the hard one.
 Plans that read aspirationally but don’t match operations create assessment friction.

 SR-3 — Supply Chain Controls and Processes